mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/java/myGatheredPoints.md

    - Don't Use Assertions to Validate Command-Line Arguments
    - Do Use Assertions, Even in Public Methods, to Check for Cases that You Know Are Never, Ever Supposed to Happen
    - Don't Use Assert Expressions that Can Cause Side Effects!

+If a parent constructor throws a check or uncheck exception, the child needs write the consutructor throwing same exception atleast or a broader